pf4j/pf4j/README.md

 Practically PF4J is a microframework and the aim is to keep the core simple but extensible.
 I try to create a little ecosystem (extensions) based on this core with the help of the comunity.
 For now are available these extensions:
-- [pf4j-update](https://github.com/decebals/pf4j-update) (update mechanism for PF4J)
+- [pf4j-update](https://github.com/pf4j/pf4j-update) (update mechanism for PF4J)
-- [pf4j-spring](https://github.com/decebals/pf4j-spring) (PF4J - Spring Framework integration)
+- [pf4j-spring](https://github.com/pf4j/pf4j-spring) (PF4J - Spring Framework integration)
-- [pf4j-web](https://github.com/rmrodrigues/pf4j-web) (PF4J in web applications)
+- [pf4j-wicket](https://github.com/pf4j/pf4j-wicket) (PF4J - Wicket integration)
-- [wicket-plugin](https://github.com/decebals/wicket-plugin) (Wicket Plugin Framework based on PF4J)
+- [pf4j-web](https://github.com/pf4j/pf4j-web) (PF4J in web applications)

 No XML, only Java.

 You can mark any interface or abstract class as an extension point (with marker interface ExtensionPoint) and you specified that an class is an extension with @Extension annotation.

 Also, PF4J can be used in web applications.
-For my web applications when I want modularity I use [Wicket Plugin](https://github.com/decebals/wicket-plugin).
+For my web applications when I want modularity I use [pf4j-wicket](https://github.com/pf4j/pf4j-wicket).

 Components
 -------------------